ed-har/odin-recipes/README.md

-#Recipes
-This little website, made using html,  will have links to recipe.
+# Recipes
+A recipe website made purely using HTML
+Recipes courtesy of allrecipes.com